Some U.S. nursing home residents face delays for COVID-19 vaccines despite extreme risk

 “Community pharmacies absolutely should be involved,” said American Pharmacists Association CEO Scott Knoer.
 “I wish they would have been from the get-go.”

-Reporting By Lisa Baertlein and Deena Beasley; additional reporting by Carl O’Donnell in New York; Editing by Peter Hendersonand Bill Berkrot
+Reporting By Lisa Baertlein and Deena Beasley; additional reporting by Carl O’Donnell in New York; Editing by Peter Henderson, Bill Berkrot and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.